aisingapore/TagUI/README.md

 type email|type \`email\` as user@gmail.com

 ### DATATABLES
-- Datatables extend the power of repositories to allow batch automation
+- Datatables extend the power of repositories to manage batch automation
 - Save datatable file with same name as your flow filename and with .csv behind
 - Datatable has 2 or more columns, for example below (headers up to you to name)
 - Data-centric approach with rows representing data fields (usually row = test case)